JuliaMolSim/DFTK.jl/docs/src/index.md

       DFTK-based calculator implementation for ASE.
     - Read data in [ETSF Nanoquanta](https://doi.org/10.1016/j.commatsci.2008.02.023) format.

 Missing a feature?
 Look for an open issue or [create a new one](https://github.com/JuliaMolSim/DFTK.jl/issues).
 Want to contribute?
-See the information [here](https://github.com/JuliaMolSim/DFTK.jl#contributing).
+See our [contributing notes](https://github.com/JuliaMolSim/DFTK.jl#contributing).

 ## [Example index](@id example-index)
 First, new users should take a look at the [Installation](@ref)